Brands are wrong when they pay me to write articles to target keywords and rank higher on Google.

 - Decision: They whittle down their choice to one and buy.

 A vast majority of “SEO articles” on the web focus on step one: Awareness.
-These articles then try to force these readers to convey.
+These articles then try to force these readers to convert.

 An entire step is skipped.

-Don’t just try to rank for keywords with your articles.
+Don’t publish articles only to rank for keywords.
 Build an experience that attracts your customers, no matter where they are in the funnel.
-Make it easy for them to move down that funnel.
+Then make it easy for them to move down that funnel.